 In addition, the judges will also select 13 regional volunteering organisations – from food banks to village groups, who mobilised the masses and coordinated everything from shopping trips to friendship calls.

 The Kent Volunteering Awards have always been important but this year they are more important than ever before.
-We can’t possibly recognise everyone who has done so much but we can at least let them know that they are appreciate and thanked.
+We can’t possibly recognise everyone who has done so much but we can at least let them know that they are appreciated and thanked.